slab/quill/README.md

 ### Building

-We use grunt to compile coffeescript, sass, and jade
+We use grunt to compile coffeescript, stylus, and jade

     grunt